hybridgroup/hashcode/README.md

 # Hashcode

-Hashcode is a site to track the real-time results of the #code2013 hashtag on Twitter.
+Hashcode is a site to track the real-time results of the `#code2013` hashtag on Twitter.

 ## ENV variables

 To run the Hashcode app, you'll need some environment variables set.

 These are:

 - `DATABASE_URL` - Postgres URL to your database (e.g. postgres://localhost/code2013)
 - `HASHCODE_CONSUMER_KEY` - Twitter app consumer key
 - `HASHCODE_CONSUMER_SECRET` - Twitter app consumer key
 - `HASHCODE_ACCESS_TOKEN` - Twitter app OAuth token
 - `HASHCODE_ACCESS_TOKEN_SECRET` - Twitter app OAuth token secret

+We're providing a `.env.example` file that includes these environment variables, copy it and name it as `.env`.

 ## Running